Azure-Samples/azure-sql-db-serverless-geospatial/README.md

 location=
 ```

-The script needs has been tested on Linux Ubuntu and the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/) or the [Cloud Shell](https://shell.azure.com/).
+The script has been tested on Linux Ubuntu and the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/) or the [Cloud Shell](https://shell.azure.com/).

 The following resources will be created for you: